 For pelvic tributaries, the internal, external, and common iliac lymph nodes drain the pelvis and its contents.
 There are generally two pelvic lymphatic pathways.
-The first being an upper paracervical that courses along the uterine artery with draining external iliac lymph nodes and the second being a lower paracervical pathway that runs along the uterine vein to the hypogastric area.
+The first is an upper paracervical that courses along the uterine artery with draining external iliac lymph nodes.
+The second is a lower paracervical pathway that runs along the uterine vein to the hypogastric area.

 Many nerves innervate the abdomen and pelvic area.
 The visceral peritoneum is supplied by autonomic nerves, both sympathetic and parasympathetic, while the spinal nerves innervate the parietal peritoneum.
 The left and right vagus nerve, celiac plexus, and gastric nerves innervate the abdomen.